Jus Reign: Career

 In 2024, following the premiere of Late Bloomer, Raina was named on View the VIBE's Power 60 list and one of their 2024 People to Watch, alongside Meredith Shaw and Nakissa "Keesa" Koomalsingh.
+The show was also nominated at the 13th and 14th Canadian Screen Awards, winning Best Writing in a Comedy Series in the former ceremony.

 Personal life

 Turban controversy

-On February 22, 2016, Raina was forced to remove his Turban at San Francisco International Airport, an hour before boarding a flight to Toronto.
+On February 22, 2016, Raina was forced to remove his turban at San Francisco International Airport, an hour before boarding a flight to Toronto.
 Raina, who has a Sikh background, wears a turban for religious reasons.
 After being told to either remove his turban or book another flight, Raina complied, removing his turban in a private room.

 After completing the security check, Raina asked if security officials could provide him with a mirror so he could re-tie his turban in private.
 But TSA agents refused, suggesting he walk across the terminal to a public restroom — his head still uncovered — and use a mirror there.
 Raina noted the experience was an embarrassing and sensitive ordeal, and that a simple fix, like adding a mirror to the private screening area or providing him with a handheld mirror, would have been more respectful.